HughKeenan/CherryPicker/README.md

 ## Acknowledgements (optional)

-- Thank the people who provided support throughout this project.
+- I would like to acknowledge my mentor, Mo Shami, who provided valuable insights and guidance during the project.